 Departmental assessment is a critical responsibility for academic and administrative departments.
 The Center for Excellence in Teaching and Learning can provide assessment support when you get stuck and need help.
 Please contact Dr. Hella Jacob for support.

 In addition to professional development events for all faculty and supporting administrators, departments can request specific development events for any or all of their faculty.
 These events might stem from an emerging trend in the department, SRI results, assessment-driven needs, or at the request of faculty.
 The Center for Excellence in Teaching and Learning can provide or arrange for your departmental professional development needs.
-Contact Dr. Michael Berta to arrange a planning meeting.
+Contact Dr. Hella Jacob to arrange a planning meeting.